ingobeans/ingobeans/README.md

 #

-i really [hackclub](https://hackclub.com/), its a really cool place with an awesome community!
+i really like [hackclub](https://hackclub.com/), its a really cool place with an awesome community!

 ive so far partaken in two of their major events, summer of making, and siege. and for prizes, ive won a steamdeck, 3d printer, and a framework 13 laptop!